 Laptop Battery Help and FAQs

-Condition your new laptop computer battery for optimum performance.
+How to condition your laptop battery for optimum performance

-This is done simply by unplugging the laptop from the power cord and letting the battery operate the laptop for 30 min. to 1 hour.
-It is important not to let a brand-new battery discharge completely to empty or the battery pack may not be able to be recharged by the laptop.
-This can effectively destroy your brand-new battery.
+To condition your laptop battery, unplug the laptop from the power cord and let the battery run your computer for 30 to 60 minutes.
+It is important not to let the run all the way to empty or you can damage the battery and may not be able to be recharged.

 The conditioning process should be completed within the first month you receive your new battery.
 The conditioning process can be completed during the first week of receiving your new notebook battery.
 For more info, check out our page on how to calibrate a laptop battery.